 - For simple proformas it is calculated by taking the average base rent per square foot in a property and multiplying it by the total rentable square feet.
 For example, if you have a 10,000 square foot property and the average rent per square foot is $10, then you could calculate a back of the envelope Potential Rental Income of $100,000.

 - For more detailed proformas this is calculated “lease by lease”.
 This entails entering data from each tenant lease from the rent roll using lease by lease analysis software.
-This will forecast all income under each lease, taking into account lease start and end dates, rent increases, reimbursement structures, market leasing assumptions after the lease expires, and more.
+This will forecast all income under each lease, considering lease start and end dates, rent increases, reimbursement structures, market leasing assumptions after the lease expires, and more.

 Absorption and Turnover Vacancy